 Users can set expiration dates on their trackable Bit documents.
 This means that you can prevent your audience from accessing your Bit documents beyond a set date.
 You can update the expiration date anytime.

-With Bit, you can get instant notification on your Bit dashboard as well as an email when someone opens your Bit document and leaves you a feedback.
+With Bit, you can get instant notification on your Bit dashboard as well as an email when someone opens your Bit document and leaves you feedback.
 This allows you to quickly respond to the receiver and move business along quicker.
 You can’t leave a comment on PDF that triggers an instant notification!

-Document access settings:
+8. Document access settings

 Users can go back anytime to update their Bit document access settings.
 They can adjust the lead capture forms, expiration dates, password access and much more.

 Last but certainly not least, Bit documents are responsive.
-Which means that you can view a Bit document on any device and on any screen size without it breaking or becoming distorted.
+This means that you can view a Bit document on any device and on any screen size without it breaking or becoming distorted.
 No more downloading PDF viewer on your smartphone or computer!